melinda-hl-lim/Launch-School/js-225_OOP_JS/2_function_context_and_objects.md

 - use of `call`, `apply`, or `bind`
 - want examples of assigning functions to variables or objects

+## Dealing with Context Loss Summary

+Three ways a function can lose its context:
+1. Method losing context when it's taken out of an object
+2. Internal function losing method context
+3. Function as argument losing surrounding context

+Ways to fix context loss:

+Loss 1:
+- add an extra parameter to the function in which our function/method was passed
+  - this extra parameter accepts an object and sets the execution context to the object

+- create a hard binding to the function with `bind`

+Loss 2:
+- preserve context with a local variable in the lexical scope (`let self = this;`)

+- pass context to internatl functions with `call` and `apply`

+- bind the context with a function expression
+  - use `bind` when we define the function to provide a permanent context to the function

+Loss 3:
+- preserve context with a local variable in the lexical scope

+- bind the argument function with the surrounding context (use `.bind(this)` at the end of the function expression)

+- use an optional `thisArg` argument
+  - Array methods `map`, `every`, `some`, and `forEach` take a `thisArg` argument

+- use arrow functions for the callback

 ## Dealing with Context Loss (1)